googleapis/google-cloud-cpp/doc/adr/2018-06-18-storage-request-parameters-are-function-arguments.md

 The downsides include:

-- All APIs become templates, we should be careful not to massive headers that are slow to compile.
+- All APIs become templates, we should be careful not to create massive header files that are slow to compile.
 - It is harder to overload APIs.
 - It is not clear how other optional parameters of the APIs, such as timeouts, fit with this structure.